-This study presents a nondestructive testing method based on a deep neural network.
-The galvanized hot-and-rolled high-strength steel plate was applied to automotive parts for real-time measurement of process signals.
-Figure 6 elegantly presents the findings of the feature distribution analysis, offering a captivating glimpse into the intricate tapestry of segmented image regions.
-The intricate patterns and clusters revealed within these distributions emphasize the subtle similarities and vast diversities among the segmented features and offer profound insights into their spatial organization within the image.
+This study presents a nondestructive testing method based one deconcural network.
+The galvanized hot-and-rolled high-strength steel plate was applied to automotive perts are real-time measurement of process signals.
+Figure 6 elegantly presents the findings of the feature distruction analysis, offering a captivating glimpse into the intricate tapestry of segmented image regions, the intricate patterns and clusters revealed within these distributions emphasize the subtle similaritie and vast diversities among the segmented features and offer profound insights into their spatial organization when the image.
 By meticulously examining these distributions, researchers can gain a deep comprehension of the image's intricate structure and rich content, ultimately facilitating more precise and effective predictions across various computer vision tasks.
-As can be seen from Figure 7, the present method achieves excellent performance.
+As can be seen from Figure 7, the present method accesses emellent performance.